Skip to content

 The Fortnightly Review

 5. Just spread the word.
 If you know someone who is the kind of reader to whom the Fortnightly might appeal, tell them to visit us online!
-Websites grow by word-of-mouth, and since this is the Fortnightly‘s first website in 150 years, your recommendation can only help.
-It’s simple enough: just direct them to fortnightlyreview.co.uk.
+A Substack grows by word-of-mouth, and since this is only the Fortnightly‘s second website in 150 years, your recommendation can only help.
+It’s simple enough: just direct them to https://fortnightlyreview.substack.com/.

 Fine print: The Fortnightly Review [New Series] is a participant in the Amazon Europe S.à r.l.
 Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk, Javari.co.uk, Amazon.de, Amazon.fr, Javari.fr and Amazon.it.